etnt/edbg/README.md

 on any process you can access from the supervision browser.
 This will trace all modules that are executing within the process as well as any messages sent/received from/to the process.

+<a name="linked-tree"></a>
+## Linked Tree Browser

+The `edbg:pp_tree/1,2,3` functions generate a visual representation of linked Erlang processes.
+Starting from a given PID, it traverses the process links displaying each process and its children with indentation to highlight the hierarchy.
+Cycles are handled by avoiding already visited processes.

+You can restrict the max depth and specify which process info items to display (e.g. `current_function`, `registered_name`, `trap_exit`).

 <a name="debugger"></a>